stateful/docs.runme.dev/docs/configuration/shebang.md

 ## Examples of Shebang Lines for Different Languages

+We have attached some scripts in various languages as seen below to enable you to test how Runme works in your VS Code.

-Each of the following examples, written in Python, Ruby, Bash, and Node.js (JavaScript), accomplishes the same task: they define a greeting ("Hello, World!"), obtain the current date and time, and then concatenate these into a single message.
+Each of the following examples, written in Python, Ruby, Bash, and Node.js (JavaScript), accomplishes the same task: they define a greeting ("*Hello, World!*"), obtain the current date and time, and then combine these into a single message.
 The primary difference lies in the syntax and functions/methods used for date and time formatting in each language.

 ### Python